UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 ## Rejecting Ranking-Focused Peer Review

-We scientists like to describe peer review as a process for protecting scientific integrity: ensuring research is presented clearly, completely, objectively, and accurately.
-The press and public for use peer review to determine whether to trust research – as do scientists who lack domain expertise – and so preventing research from misleading should be our foremost goal.
+We scientists often depict the goal of peer review to be protecting scientific integrity: ensuring research is presented clearly, completely, objectively, and accurately.
+The press and public for use peer review to determine whether to trust research – as do scientists who lack domain expertise – and so preventing research from misleading should, indeed, be paramount.

-Alas, in much of science, integrity is not paramount—the overriding goal of peer review in practice is *ranking*.
+Alas, in much of science, integrity is not the predominant goal of peer review—in practice the overriding goal is *ranking*.
 Peer review is the linchpin of the system that we scientists use to rank research and, by extension, to rank each other.

-Our peer review committees are run by journals and conferences, each with its own brand and tier of prestige.
-They chose standards of acceptance and reviewers to signal that prestige.
-Peer review for these journals and conferences is the foundation of science's stratification system: we rank the importance of research by where it is published; we rank the importance of scientists by their ability to accumulate publications with prestigious brands; then we use these rankings to decide who is worthy of acclaim, jobs, trust, and attention.
+Our peer review committees are run by journals and conferences, each with its own brand.
+They signal their brand's strata of prestige by retaining distinguished reviewers and ensuring acceptance rates are low enough to convey exclusivity.
+Peer review for these journals and conferences is the foundation of science's stratification system: we rank the importance of research by where it is published; we rank the importance of scientists by their ability to accumulate publications with prestigious brands; then we use these rankings to decide who is worthy of acclaim, jobs, attention… and positions on peer review committees.

-This system requires reviewers to reject papers that merely satisfy scientific-integrity requirements, lest the top strata would be too inclusive.
-Review committees create exclusivity through requirements such that research be *novel*, *interesting*, *impactful*, or that it meets the particularly nebulous catch-all (or *drop-all* for rejecting any submission) of having a *significant contribution*.
+Maintaining exclusivity requires reviewers to reject papers that merely satisfy scientific-integrity requirements.
+Review committees create exclusivity by requiring research to be *novel*, *interesting*, *impactful*, or that it meets the particularly nebulous catch-all (or *drop-all* for rejecting any submission) of having a *significant contribution*.

 Our co-option of peer review for ranking conflicts with, and subverts, scientific integrity.
-And so ironically, when we say the purpose of peer review is to prevent scientists from unwittingly misleading ourselves and the public, and elide the primacy of ranking, we are guilty of misleading ourselves and the public.
+And so ironically, when we depict peer review's purpose as preventing scientists from unwittingly misleading ourselves and the public, and elide the its use for ranking, we are guilty of misleading ourselves and the public.

 <!-- Ranking conflicts with integrity -->
 ---